-When you exercise your shares, you pay for the shares at the exercise price of the option and you create a taxable event. the cost of the shares and the taxable event will need to be covered at exercise.
+When you exercise your option, you buy shares of stock at the strike price of the option, and you create a taxable event.
+The cost of the shares and the taxable event will need to be covered at exercise.
 A cashless exercise of non-qualified stock options covers that cost by selling off some of your shares.
 In this example, this is often referred to as a sell to cover.

 The specific costs are as follows:

-- The cost of buying the original shares at the exercise price of $20 per share, multiplied by the number of shares you exercise
+- The cost of buying the original shares at the strike price of $20 per share, multiplied by the number of options you exercise

 - The income/wage and any taxes associated with exercising the non-qualified stock options